 We’ve been fighting over hillbilly elegies for a long time.

-Amid the buzz and furor over the Ron Howard movie, I watched Stranger with a Camera, a 2000 doc by Kentucky filmmaker Elizabeth Barret.
+Amid the buzz and furor over Hillbilly Elegy, I watched Stranger with a Camera, a 2000 doc by Kentucky filmmaker Elizabeth Barret.

 In 1967, a Kentucky man named Hobart Ison murdered Hugh O’Connor, a Canadian filmmaker surfing a wave of journalists, documentarians and activists sweeping into Appalachia in the 1960s, spinning poor white people stories.
 These hillbilly elegists were inspired by a 1963 book, Night Comes to the Cumberlands, and by President Lyndon Johnson’s martial focus on the spectacle of Appalachian indigence.